-The first thing your trainer will work with you is flying a trainer kite.
-This is a small kite, two or three meters.
+The first thing your trainer will work with you on is flying a trainer kite.
+This is a small kite, usually two or three meters in size.
 Using it allows you to learn how to use the kite on land before entering the water.
 Controlling the kite is a critical skill because it will enable you to change the kite's direction and speed.

-You learn essential concepts such as power zone and wind window and how to manipulate them in this stage of learning.
-At this level, the skills you obtain will allow you to quickly learn other surfing disciplines such as snow surfing, kite buggying, and land kiteboarding.
+At this stage of learning, you will learn essential concepts such as the power zone and wind window and how to manipulate them.
+The skills you acquire here will enable you to quickly learn other kite surfing disciplines such as snow kiting, kite buggying, and land kiteboarding.

-You should also watch instructional videos on YouTube or buy some from trainers.
-Taking time to watch is essential as you get ideas of some of the techniques you should be using.
-Study the videos at all skill levels, from beginners to how professionals do it.
-A good training video has a trainer explaining the tactics used by the subjects and breaking their action down frame by frame if necessary.
+You should also watch instructional videos on YouTube or purchase them from trainers.
+Taking the time to watch is essential because you can get ideas for some of the techniques you should be using.
+Study the videos at all skill levels, from beginners to professionals.
+A good training video includes a trainer explaining the tactics used by the subjects and breaking down their actions frame by frame if necessary.

-After this initial training, you can continue increasing your knowledge by watching more videos and trying out moves to increasing degrees of difficulty.
+After this initial training, you can continue to increase your knowledge by watching more videos and trying out moves of increasing degrees of difficulty.

-Like with every other worthwhile endeavor, people have been working continuously to improve everyone's kite surfing experience.
-The most significant way they do this is by enhancing tools used by the surfer.
+(As with every other worthwhile endeavor, people have continuously worked to improve the kite surfing experience for everyone.
+The most significant way they do this is by enhancing the tools used by the surfer.

 Kites are made in different shapes and materials depending on the intended purpose.
-Manufacturers invest in research and development to improve the kites' aerodynamics, in-flight stability and to increase wind ranges and performance for each kite.
+Manufacturers invest in research and development to improve the kites' aerodynamics, in-flight stability, and wind range, as well as performance for each kite.

-When you have a kite with a broad wind range, you don't need to change the kite every time the speed of wind changes or you go surfing at a different place.
-Many other functional improvements are being continually made to meet every rider's needs.
+When you have a kite with a broad wind range, you don't need to change the kite every time the wind speed changes or when you go surfing at a different location.
+Many other functional improvements are continually being made to meet every rider's needs.

 The following are some popular types of kites in the market today.

-All the above advantages mean that you don't have to buy multiple kites for different surfing styles, different wind speeds, and increasing skill levels.
-This ultimately makes the sport a lot more affordable.
-Some of the disadvantages of using this kite include its slowness when turning and taking longer to relaunch.
-Also, the Bow Kite doesn't do very well with unhooked riding.
+All the above advantages mean that you don't have to buy multiple kites for different surfing styles, wind speeds, and skill levels, ultimately making the sport more affordable.
+However, some of the disadvantages of using this kite include its slowness when turning and taking longer to relaunch.
+Also, the Bow Kite doesn't perform very well with unhooked riding.

-The Hybrid Bow Kite has the same basic construction as the Bow Kite but improvements.
+The Hybrid Bow Kite has the same basic construction as the Bow Kite but with improvements.
 It is easy to learn how to ride using it, and it has a wide wind range.
-However, its reaction time has been better than that of the Bow kite, and you can turn more efficiently using the hybrid.
+However, its reaction time is better than that of the Bow kite, and you can turn more efficiently using the hybrid.
 This kite is ideal if you are trying to take an unhooked ride.
-You can use the Hybrid Bow Kite with every kite of windsurfing.
+You can use the Hybrid Bow Kite with every type of kitesurfing.

-The C-kite is among the earliest types of kites in kiteboarding.
-Its availability in the early days of kite surfing means that much research hadn't been put into its design.
+The C-kite is among the earliest types of kites used in kiteboarding.
+Its availability in the early days of kite surfing meant that much research hadn't been put into its design.
 As a result, it has some limitations, mainly the minimal wind range.

 Its other disadvantage is that you can only use it for a single surfing style.
 It is also challenging to relaunch this kite inside a surfing session.

-This kite was designed to cure the weaknesses of the C-Kite.
-It has more wind range than the C-kite, and it has a higher upwind drive.
-The hybrid is now possible to teach beginner riders, which was impossible when using the C-Kite.
-Skill improvement beginners acquire as they use the hybrid C-Kite for training is within the same range as using the hybrid bow to train.
+This kite was designed to address the weaknesses of the C-Kite.
+It has a wider wind range than the C-Kite and provides higher upwind drive.
+The hybrid design allows for teaching beginner riders, which was not possible with the C-Kite.
+The skill improvement beginners acquire as they use the hybrid C-Kite for training is comparable to using the hybrid bow for training.

-All other kites in the market need to be inflated before you can take them out surfing.
-Foil kites are different; they are cells that fill up with air as the wind blows in them.
-Most surfers use these kites for foil racing since they can move either upwind or downwind.
+All other kites on the market need to be inflated before you can take them out surfing.
+Foil kites are different; they are made up of cells that fill up with air as the wind blows into them.
+Most surfers use these kites for foil racing since they can move both upwind and downwind.

-You need to keep them in place before you start surfing to ensure the cells fill with air.
-It will be difficult for you to control the kite if you start riding when one part of the kite isn’t filled up with air.
-Foil kites can be used to train new surfers, but they are a bit complex on the whole.
+You need to keep foil kites in place before you start surfing to ensure that the cells fill with air.
+It will be difficult for you to control the kite if you start riding when one part of the kite isn't filled up with air.
+Foil kites can be used to train new surfers, but they are a bit complex overall

-The following are some of the common kiteboards you will be using alongside the kites in your kite surfing.
-There are many kiteboarding disciplines, and each of them is best practiced using different types of kites.
+The following are some of the common kiteboards you will be using alongside your kite while kite surfing.
+There are many kiteboarding disciplines, and each of them is best practiced using different types of kite.

-This is the most widely used board as it can be used in virtually any discipline.
-It comes with foot straps and with pads.
-The board has a concave bottom which allows water to move in a manner enabling you to accelerate as you surf.
-Although this board can be used for all disciplines, professional surfers prefer it most for races, wake kiteboarding, freeride, and freestyle.
+This is the most widely used board as it can be used in virtually any kiteboarding discipline.
+It comes with foot straps and pads, and has a concave bottom that allows water to move in a way that enables you to accelerate as you ride.
+Although this board can be used for all disciplines, professional kiteboarders prefer it most for racing, wakestyle kiteboarding, freeride, and freestyle.

-These boards are perfectly rectangular, except for the corners that are a bit rounded.
-It has less drag than the twin tip kiteboards, which are easier to lift.
-If you, therefore, are into disciplines like Big Air, this is the board to use.
-Heavy riders prefer them most.
+These boards are perfectly rectangular, except for the corners which are slightly rounded.
+They have less drag than twin tip kiteboards, which makes them easier to lift.
+If you're into disciplines like Big Air, this is the board to use.
+Heavy riders prefer it most.

 These are also known as Wave Kiteboards.
-It is another favorite of Big Air enthusiasts and people who prefer to surf unstrapped.
-These boards have tapered edges, more or less like regular surfboards.
+They are another favorite of Big Air enthusiasts and people who prefer to surf unstrapped.
+These boards have tapered edges, similar to regular surfboards.

 This is the board for you if you like speed.
-Its design allows it to slide through flat water without enduring the drag that comes with them.
+Its design allows it to glide through flat water without enduring the drag that comes with other boards.
 The board is made of hydrofoil, which means it is light, strong, and easy to turn.
-This is the best board to use when riding if you are in a race.
+This is the best board to use for racing.

-Kite surfing, the most popular extreme water sport, is also the easiest to learn.
-Some oceans are suitable for the sport worldwide, from Kenya, Brazil, Vietnam, Sri Lanka, France, the Congo, etc. Get your gear ready and rush to the location near you.
+Kite surfing, the most popular extreme water sport, is also one of the easiest to learn.
+There are suitable locations for the sport worldwide, including Kenya, Brazil, Vietnam, Sri Lanka, France, and the Congo.
+Get your gear ready and head to a location near you!